AbhiVarde/syncui/README.md

 ## Features

 - 🎨 Beautifully designed components
 - 📁 Ready-made templates for faster builds
 - 🛠️ Built with MUI and Framer Motion
 - ♿ Accessible and customizable
-- 🆓 100% Free and Open Source.
+- 🆓 100% Free and Open Source
 - 🚀 Perfect for your next project

 ## Templates